philipyexushen/TinyServer/README.md

 #TinyServer
 This is a multi-thread server which is the component of my project.

++ February 4 2017 v1.33
+ 1. Fix bugs
+ 2. Add coordinate transitor
 + February 4 2017 v1.32
  1. Fix bugs:(mass data read failed, port broadcast failed)
 + February 2 2017 v1.31